solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     Without calling `build` first, the `simulate` function would be a no-op as there would be no predefined actions to execute.

--   `function validate() public`: Validates the system state post-proposal simulation.
+-   `validate()`: Validates the system state post-proposal simulation.
 This allows checking that the contract's variables and newly deployed contracts are set up correctly and that the actions in the build were simulated correctly.
-In the `Proposal` contract, this function is empty.

-    ```solidity
-    function validate() public virtual {}
-    ```

     This function is overridden at the proposal-specific contract.
 For example, we can take a look at the Governor Bravo `validate()` method.
 It checks the deployment by ensuring the total supply is 10 million and Bravo Timelock is the owner of the deployed token and vault, as the ownership of these contracts was transferred from the deployer EOA to the Bravo Timelock in the `deploy()` method for this proposal.
 It checks the build actions simulation by ensuring that the token was successfully whitelisted on the vault and the vault's token balance is equal to the Bravo Timelock's deposit in the vault.